 13. CloudTalk

 CloudTalk provides simple cloud phone and call center capabilities targeting small to mid-sized businesses, prioritizing voice support.
-The platform emphasizes ease of use and affordable pricing over enterprise feature depth.
+The platform emphasizes ease of use and affordable pricing over depth of enterprise features.

 Features: